hzqtc/fmd/README.md

 ## Local music channel / Red-Heart channel

-A new channel with the default name of that of the current user is added.
+A new channel with id `999` and default name of that of the current user is added.
 All music files ending with `.mp3` in the `music_dir` specified in the previous section are added randomly to the playlist.

 ### Like